Seeking Alignment

 Will Stonehouse invest in businesses with forecast earnings (EBIT) of $5m?

 — No. We require a history of earnings above $5m (EBIT) and look for sustainable long-term performance.
+The only exception is that we will consider businesses with significant revenues (>$75m) where profitability can be restored to historical levels under our ownership.

 Will Stonehouse consider investing in distressed businesses who fit the investment criteria and have previously exceeded historical earnings (EBIT) of $5m?